Having IVF can be emotionally and physically draining, but help and support is available if you need it.

 This will give you a break from the stresses of treatment and allow your body time to recover.

-This break can give you a chance to talk with the clinic about the reasons the IVF was unsuccessful, to talk to your partner about how you both feel, and consider your options going forward.
+This break can give you a chance to talk with the clinic about the reasons IVF was unsuccessful, to talk to your partner about how you both feel, and consider your options going forward.

-It can help to talk to other people who have been through IVF.
+It can also help to talk to other people who have been through IVF.
 A support group or online forum, such as the HealthUnlocked IVF community, may be helpful.

 Adapting to parenthood

 Some couples who have successfully started a family with IVF can find it difficult to adjust to their new life.

 It's important to get help from healthcare professionals, such as your fertility consultant, GP, midwife or health visitor, if you think you need it.

 Read more about services and support for parents.